severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.6.2 which was released on July 16\ :sup:`th`\ , 2018.
+This documentation covers ClusterControl version 1.7.0 which was released on September 24\ :sup:`th`\ , 2018.
 This release contains key new features along with performance improvements and bug fixes.
-Release change log is available at `Change Logs <changelog.html>`_.
+Release change log is available at :ref:`Changelog`.

 What is ClusterControl?
 -----------------------